ProgrammerAL/Presentations-2024/devops-days-tampa-bay-2024/presentation.md

 ---

+# YAML

-# YAML is Everywhere
+- YAML is different everywhere
   - A Domain Specific Language (DSL)
   - Custom to each provider

----

-# YAML "Runs" in the cloud
+- YAML "Runs" in the cloud
   - Long feedback loops
-- Can't test it locally
+  - Can't test locally

 ---